YSU-Data-Lab/17S-weatherby-column-comparedb/log/January.md

 **January 27, 2017**

-**12:15 PM to 1:00 PM** Remedied issue with mySQL and the memory engine limitation with the following commands:
+**12:15 PM to 1:00 PM** Remedied issue with MySQL and the memory engine limitation with the following commands:

 SET GLOBAL tmp_table_size = 1024 * 1024 * 1024 * 2;
 SET GLOBAL max_heap_table_size = 1024 * 1024 * 1024 * 2;